SEO, SEO Audit Checklist, Website Audit

 The keyword was used along with a few other relevant ones that are associated with shoe shopping.

+Google is going to do just that to you.
 It wants quality over quantity!
 This is a matter of substance!

 But if we look into the usefulness of KD, how could it help in SEO?